 Admission to Doctoral and Professional Programs

-Recent degree recipients (’11 - '16 M.A. graduates) have been admitted (most with generous financial support) to philosophy doctoral programs at the following universities among others: Brown University, Boston University, Carnegie Mellon University, City University of New York (CUNY), Claremont Graduate University, Columbia University, Duke University, Georgetown University, Marquette University, Northwestern, Ohio State University, Purdue University, Rutgers University, SUNY Albany, SUNY Binghamton, SUNY Stony Brook, Temple University, Texas A&M University, The New School, Tulane University, UC Berkeley, UC Davis, UC Santa Barbara, UC Irvine, UC Los Angeles, UC Riverside, UC Santa Cruz, UC San Diego, University of Arizona, University of Chicago, University of Cincinnati, University of Colorado (Boulder), University of Illinois at Champagne-Urbana, University of Illinois at Chicago, University of Maryland, University of Massachusetts (Amherst), University of Memphis, University of Miami, University of Minnesota (Minneapolis), University of Missouri, University of North Carolina (Chapel Hill), University of Oregon, University of Pennsylvania, University of Texas, University of Utah, University of Virginia, University of Washington, University of Wisconsin (Madison), Vanderbilt University, Yale University, University of British Columbia, (Canada), Western Ontario University (Canada), Edinburgh University (UK), Monash University (Australia), and University of New South Wales (Australia).
+Recent degree recipients (’11 - '16 M.A. graduates) were admitted (most with generous financial support) to philosophy doctoral programs at the following universities among others: Brown University, Boston University, Carnegie Mellon University, City University of New York (CUNY), Claremont Graduate University, Columbia University, Duke University, Georgetown University, Marquette University, Northwestern, Ohio State University, Purdue University, Rutgers University, SUNY Albany, SUNY Binghamton, SUNY Stony Brook, Temple University, Texas A&M University, The New School, Tulane University, UC Berkeley, UC Davis, UC Santa Barbara, UC Irvine, UC Los Angeles, UC Riverside, UC Santa Cruz, UC San Diego, University of Arizona, University of Chicago, University of Cincinnati, University of Colorado (Boulder), University of Illinois at Champagne-Urbana, University of Illinois at Chicago, University of Maryland, University of Massachusetts (Amherst), University of Memphis, University of Miami, University of Minnesota (Minneapolis), University of Missouri, University of North Carolina (Chapel Hill), University of Oregon, University of Pennsylvania, University of Texas, University of Utah, University of Virginia, University of Washington, University of Wisconsin (Madison), Vanderbilt University, Yale University, University of British Columbia, (Canada), Western Ontario University (Canada), Edinburgh University (UK), Monash University (Australia), and University of New South Wales (Australia).

 Doctoral programs in religious studies, theology, and interdisciplinary area studies include University of Chicago, Boston University, Indiana University, Masaryk University, (Czech Republic); University of Virginia, University of Washington, Graduate Theological Union, and Rice University.